Why You Should Always Use A Lid When Cooking

 Something I’m really passionate about is saving energy.
 Saving energy is such a win-win for everyone.
 It helps keep a lid on your energy bills AND helps the environment at the same time.

-Use A Lid
+Why You Should Use A Lid When Cooking

 Using a lid on your pots or saucepan when you’re cooking speeds up the cooking time.
 This is because the lid keeps the heat in the pan, where it’s needed, rather than escaping into the air.
 This reduces the amount of energy required to cook your food.
 It also stops you from unnecessarily heating your kitchen rather than your food.